-Clause 52 of the Agreement, together with the National Employment Standards (NES) contained in Part 2-2 of Chapter 2 of the Fair Work Act 2002 (Cth) (FW Act), sets out an Employee's entitlement with respect to family violence leave.
+Clause 59 of the Agreement together with the National Employment Standards (NES) contained in Part 2-2 of Chapter 2 of the Fair Work Act 2009 (Cth) (FW Act), sets out an Employee's entitlement with respect to family violence leave.

-Clause 52 of the Agreement recognises the important role workplaces can play in supporting affected persons to deal with the adverse consequences of family violence and was introduced as part of the Victorian Government's broader response to the recommendations of the Royal Commission into Family Violence.
+Clause 59 of the Agreement recognises the important role workplaces can play in supporting affected persons to deal with the adverse consequences of family violence and was introduced as part of the Victorian Government's broader response to the recommendations of the Royal Commission into Family Violence.

-Clause 52 of the Agreement articulates the range of supports that are available to Employees who are experiencing family violence which include:
+Clause 59 of the Agreement articulates the range of supports that are available to Employees who are experiencing family violence which include:

-- Up to 20 days per calendar year of paid special leave for Employees other than casual employees and, regardless of any enterprise agreement provision to the contrary, note from 1 February 2023 up to 10 days paid leave under the NES and a further 10 days unpaid leave under clause 52 of the Agreement is available for casual employees for medical appointments, legal proceedings and/or other activities to assist the Employee to deal with the consequences of family violence and/or to remove themselves from dangerous or violent situations (this leave is not cumulative but if the leave is exhausted consideration will be given to providing additional leave); and - Meaningful workplace supports (such as flexible working arrangements, changes to the Employee's ordinary hours of work, altered working locations or duties and/or other reasonable support measures) to minimise any negative impacts on the employment of affected Employees.
+- Up to 20 days per year of employment of paid special leave for Employees other than casual Employees. - Up to 10 days paid leave and a further 10 days unpaid leave in any single year of employment starting from the Employee's anniversary date is available for casual Employees.

+Employees may use paid leave for medical appointments, legal proceedings and/or other activities to assist the Employee to deal with the consequences of family violence and/or to remove themselves from dangerous or violent situations (this leave is not cumulative but if the leave is exhausted consideration will be given to providing additional leave).

+Meaningful workplace supports (such as flexible working arrangements, changes to the Employee's ordinary hours of work, altered working locations or duties and/or other reasonable support measures) are available to assist Employees to minimise any negative impacts on the employment of affected Employees.